newrelic/nr-reports/README.md

 #### Deploying the Lambda function

-The Reports AWS Lambda function can be deployed and managed using the scripts defined in [the scripts directory](./nr-reports-lambda/scripts).
+The AWS Lambda function can be deployed and managed using the scripts defined in [the scripts directory](./nr-reports-lambda/scripts).
 These scripts require the AWS CLI to be installed.
-It is used to create and manage the AWS resources required by the Reports Lambda function.
+It is used to create and manage the AWS resources required by the Lambda function.

 The Lambda function is deployed using [a CloudFormation template](./nr-reports-lambda/cf-template.yaml).
 The CloudFormation template accepts a number of parameters which must be